Healthy Homes Assessment Bluff Hill

 building insulation inspection

-A dry and warm home is a healthy house
+A comfortable, dry home is a healthy house

 Insulation Bluff Hill

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

 Bluff Hill Moisture Ingress & Drainage